KSauri/graph-buddy/README.md

 1. As a user, I want to read data from CSVs [x]
 2. As a user, I want to render a simple xy plot []
+3. As a user, I want my plots to have headers []